Call one of our locations now!

 CORNEAL SURGERY RECOVERY

 Blurred vision may occur immediately after surgery, but it usually goes away within a week or so.
-You can resume working normally within one to two days after the surgery.
+You can resume working normally within one to two days after surgery.

 Post corneal surgery patient during an eye examination with a Snellen chart